mshumer/gpt-author/README.md

 Contributions, issues, and feature requests are welcome!

 Some initial ideas:
-- modify it to work solely with GPT-3.5-Turbo and GPT-3.5-Turbo-16k (it will likely require some level of compression/summariztion of early chapters so we don't run out of tokens when generating later chapters).
+- modify it to work solely with GPT-3.5-Turbo, GPT-3.5-Turbo-16k, or Claude Instant (it will likely require some level of compression/summariztion of early chapters so we don't run out of tokens when generating later chapters).
 - improve the system for generating the first chapter -- the better the first chapter comes out, the better the rest of the novel is
 - improve the prompts, as they were written very quickly
 - improve each step in the process, adding more checks, improvement generations, etc.